The Best 5 Credit Cards for Groceries

 - Earn Cash Back: 3% US supermarkets up to $6,000 per year in purchases, 2% at US gas stations & select US dept stores, 1% on other purchases.
 Terms and limitations apply.

 - Cash back is received in the form of Reward Dollars that can be redeemed as a statement credit.

 The Blue Cash Everyday card is largely the same as the Blue Cash Preferred, but it has no annual fee and half the rewards across the board.
-Nevertheless, 3% cash back on groceries and 2% cash back at gas stations and select major department stores still represents a competitive rate of return.
+Nevertheless, 3% cash back at US supermarkets up to $6,000/year in purchases (then 1%) and 2% cash back at US gas stations and select US department stores still represents a competitive rate of return.
 Finally, this is one of the few American Express cards offered without an annual fee.
+Terms and restrictions apply.

 BankAmericard Cash Rewards